 The commentary raises many interesting issues.
 Let us consider just three:

 The prospect of conscious cerebral organoids

-As of, the cerebral organoids experimented upon are roughly the size of peas.
-According to the Nature commentary, they lack certain cell types and “have received sensory input only in primitive form, and connections from other brain regions are limited.”
+Thus far, the cerebral organoids experimented upon have been roughly the size of peas.
+According to the Nature commentary, they lack certain cell types, receive sensory input only in primitive form, and have limited connection between brain regions.
 Yet, there do not appear to be insurmountable hurdles to advances that will allow us to scale these organoids up into larger and more complex neural structures.
 As the brain is the seat of consciousness, scaled-up organoids may rise to the level of such sensitivity to external stimuli that it may be proper to ascribe consciousness to them.
 Conscious organisms sensitive to external stimuli can likely experience negative and positive sensations.
 Such beings have welfare interests.
 Whether we had ethical obligations to these organoids prior to the onset of feelings, it would be difficult to deny such obligations to them once they achieve this state.
 Bioethicists and medical researchers ought to develop principles to govern these obligations.
-They may be able to model them off current approaches to research obligations to animal test subjects.
+They may be able to model them after our current approaches to research obligations regarding animal test subjects.
 However, it is likely the biological affinity between cerebral organoids and human beings will require significant departure from the animal test subject model.

 Additionally, research into consciousness has not nailed down the neural correlates of consciousness.
 As such, we may not necessarily know if a particularly advanced cerebral organoid is likely to be conscious.
 Either we ought to purposefully slow the progress into developing complex cerebral organoids until we understand consciousness better, or we pre-emptively treat organoids as beings deserving moral consideration so that we don’t accidentally mistreat an organoid we incorrectly identify as non-conscious.